Bayberry

 —Side Effects or Negative Effects—

 The high tannin content of bayberry makes the herb of questionable value for anyone with a history of cancer.
 In various studies tannins show both pro- and anti-cancer actions.
-Their cancer-promoting action has received more publicity, notably from a study published in the Journal of the National Cancer Institute, which showed that tannins produce malignant in laboratory animals.
+Their cancer-promoting action has received more publicity, notably from a study published in the Journal of the National Cancer Institute, which showed that tannins produce malignant tumors in laboratory animals.
 But tannins have also been shown to have an anti-cancer effect against some animal tumors.

 Tannin's effects on human cancer remain unclear.
 Small quantities have never been implicated in human tumors, but Asians who drink large quantities of tea, which contains tannins, show unusually high rates of stomach cancer.
 Adding milk neutralizes the tannins, which may be why the tea-loving British have a low rate of stomach cancer.
 Those with a history of cancer, particularly stomach or colon cancer should exercise caution and not use this herb.
 Others should drink no more than recommended amounts and for extra safety, add milk.